bcomnes/node-handbook/README.md

 There are two factors to this problem.

-- There are tons of new javascript development tools to choose from with cool lookin logos that get people really excited.
+- There are tons of new javascript development tools to choose from with cool looking logos that get people really excited.

 >[![](img/ggb.gif)](http://nodejsreactions.tumblr.com/post/82300463325/grunt-gulp-broccoli)
 >